yjqwyc/Geek-ntzx/README.md

 # Geek-ntzx
-The official site of Geek-ntzx !
+The official blog of Geek-ntzx!